 Members speaking discussed a range of issues, including a long-term strategy on telecommunications security and resilience and the Intelligence and Security Committee of Parliament.

 Committee stage day one: Tuesday 13 July

-Members speaking discussed changes on a wide rage of subjects including the ownership and investment of foreign companies, and strengthening the bill on security elements in recognition of the complexity of modern threats and to deal with companies that have been banned in other jurisdictions.
+Members speaking discussed changes on a wide range of subjects including the ownership and investment of foreign companies, and strengthening the bill on security elements in recognition of the complexity of modern threats and to deal with companies that have been banned in other jurisdictions.

 Second reading: Tuesday 29 June

-Members speaking discussed the main issues in the bill during the second reading debate, including the human rights record of foreign telecomms providers, national security and the delegation of powers to ministers in the bill.
+Members speaking discussed the main issues in the bill during the second reading debate, including the human rights record of foreign telecoms providers, national security and the delegation of powers to ministers in the bill.